Request More Information

 Complete all three of the above certificates plus the capstone project and earning a masters degree.

 Students in the online UW IT Management Master’s program have diverse backgrounds—from business analysts and project managers, to developers and systems engineers— yet they share a common interest: leadership.
 Our students are motivated to advance their careers, impact the future of technology for their organizations, and become effective leaders.
+Busy adults will find the flexibility of the online format especially convenient.
+Learn more about online learning with UW.

 Do you have a technical background but want to expand your business knowledge?
 Do you have a business background but want to feel more confident leading an IT team?
 Whether your experience is technology-focused or based in business, you’ll find that this Master’s curriculum focuses on the evolving relationship between information technology and business strategy, positioning graduates for success in tech leadership roles such as IT director, IT project manager, senior developer and senior software engineer, and even CTO or CIO.